 Double Duty | Home Office Becomes Holiday Guest Room

-With more and more of us taking advantage of telecommuting opportunities, homes today often have a room set aside as a private office.
+With more and more of us taking advantage of telecommuting opportunities, homes today often have a room set aside as a private office that comes with glass partitions which you can find at https://glazed-partitioning.co.uk/.
 It’s a smart and practical allocation of space, being used at least a few times a week, if not daily.
 With the holidays approaching, however, you may want to enlist that room to do double duty as a guest bedroom.

 You’ll probably need to subtract some items from the space, and then add others.
-At a minimum, you’ll need to address the office furniture (and equipment) you already have, while adding some sort of bed into the existing space.
+At a minimum, you’ll need to address the office furniture for example a podcast studio hire (and equipment) you already have, while adding some sort of bed into the existing space.
 But with some creative furniture and storage choices, you can maximize usage and optimize this valuable space in your home, without sacrificing its main purpose.

 Subtracting from the space

-If you are using your office daily or several times a week, you may have already invested in a good office desk and chair, and you may normally have your computer, printer and phone all hooked up and out in the open.
+If you are using your office daily or several times a week, you may have already invested in a good office desk similar to this good quality desk in Singapore and a chair, and you may normally have your computer, printer and phone all hooked up and out in the open with some Desk Accessories.
 If you want to make the room as inviting as possible, you might not want to have all of that clutter in the guest room.
 Can you relocate your PC or laptop into another room temporarily?
 Unplug the printer and move to a closet?
 If you can remove your existing equipment and make the desk into a table for guests, the room will be that much more inviting.
+Also, if you want to clean up your computer files, it’s better to use Google workspace set up migration, especially if you have large files.
+It’ll be secure in Google Workspace, plus you will have enough computer space for other future files.

 For open bookshelves, be sure to tidy and straighten.
 If possible, cluster items toward the top and bottom of the shelves and leave an open shelf for your guests.
 You may also want to upgrade your storage space to shelves with doors, so you can tuck everything inside.